K-Sato1995/gatsbyBlog/content/posts/Rbenv-cheatsheets/index.md

 # RBENV_VERSION environment variable in your shell.
 $ rbenv shell 2.2.1

-# Lists all Ruby versions known to rbenv
+# lists all Ruby versions known to rbenv
 $ rbenv versions

 # Displays the currently active Ruby versions